malekoa/pymatrix/README.md

 ```

 #### .determinant()
 Returns the determinant of the matrix using cofactor expansion.
 Complexity is O(n!) so it gets very slow very quickly as the matrix grows.
+Uses *.fetch_minor_matrix()* as a helper function.

 ```python
 # create matrix